Dynamic-Client-LLC/Basic-HWID-Grabber/README.md

 ## Versioning

 I use [SemVer](http://semver.org) for versioning.
-For the versions available, see the [releases on this repository](https://github.com/kkrypt0nn/Basic-HWID-Grabber/releases).
+For the versions available, see the [tags on this repository](https://github.com/kkrypt0nn/Basic-HWID-Grabber/tags).

 ## Author(s)